 - Depending on what you brand you pick, can be very minimally processed from its original leaf state

-- No common adverse side effects with the use of stevia
+- No common adverse stevia side effects

 - Can purchase the pure dried leaves online and grind them up using a spice grinder (or mortar and pestle)